bob-606/5.easa.fi/README.md

 ## 148. Stability around the lateral axis (longitudinal stability) is achieved by...
-Stability around the lateral axis (longitudinal stability) is achieved by...
 - ***the effects and construction of the elevator unit***
 - the use of a V-tail.
 - a variable rigging angle of incidence of the wing.